iFooledMe/Digital-Ship-Log--Code-Institute-Project-3/README.md

 ## KNOWN ISSUES

+- I know there are some errors when validating the html code regarding the “ -- ” as values for form inputs where type is number.
+I did not have time to deal with that and since it still works just fine I left it as it is (Sorry for adding this to the readme after submission date, just thought you should know that I know :-)
 - There is an issue with the Navbar not working when editing Journey or log entry.
 There is a link back to start elsewhere.
 - Some issue with the aria control for the navbar hamburger button
 - There are some javascript errors originating from imported framework code that is not mine.